-Please fill out and mail your Ownership Registration Card packed with the Use and Care Guide.
-This card will enable us to contact you in the unlikely event of a product safety notification and assist us in complying with the provisions of the Consumer Product Safety Act.
-Return of this card is not necessary to validate your warranty.
+Please fill out and mail your Ownership Registration Card packed with the product.
+The card will enable us to contact you in the unlikely event of a product safety notification and assist us in complying with the provisions of the Consumer Product Safety Act.
+Return of the card is not necessary to validate your warranty.